GNOME/pango/docs/pango_markup.md

   accepted by CSS.
 E.g: `font_features='dlig=1, -kern, afrc on'`.

 palette
-: The name of a palette to use, one of 'default', 'light', 'dark', 'palette0', 'palette1', ..., or a custom name.
+: The name of a palette to use, one of the predefined names 'default', 'light' or 'dark', a name referring to the palette by index ('palette0', 'palette1', …), or a custom name.

 foreground
 fgcolor